Our Team

 Kathleen Rodriguez

-Co-Executive Director Kathleen@kindfulrestoration.com
+Executive Director of Operations Kathleen@kindfulrestoration.com

 (323) 345-7587